theupdateframework/specification/tuf-spec.md

-      The snapshot role signs a metadata file that provides information about the latest version of all targets metadata on the repository (the top-level targets.json and all delegated roles).
+      The snapshot role signs a metadata file that provides information about the latest version of all targets metadata on the repository (the top-level targets role and all delegated roles).
 This information allows clients to know which metadata files have been updated and also prevents mix-and-match attacks.